Neural Inference Functions for Margins for Time Series Copula Models: Neural Posterior Inference

 where \( \bs{\lambda} = \left( \bs{\lambda}_1^{\top}, \ldots, \bs{\lambda}_D^{\top}, \bs{\lambda}_{\textrm{cop}}^{\top} \right)^{\top} \) denotes the vector of parameters of the approximate posterior distributions, \( \bs{\lambda}_d \) are the parameters associated with the approximate posterior distribution \( q_d(\bs{\theta}_d; {\bs{\lambda}_d} )\) of the parameters \( \bs{\theta}_d \) in the \( d \)-th marginal model for $d=1,...,D$, and \( \bs{\lambda}_{\textrm{cop}} \) are the parameters governing the approximation \( q_{\textrm{cop}}(\thetacop; {\bs{\lambda}_{\textrm{cop}}}) \) of the copula parameters \( \thetacop \).

 N-IFM is carried out in two stages.
 In the first stage, we train a set of neural networks to approximate the posterior distributions of the marginal model parameters $\bs{\theta}_{d}$ for $d = 1,\ldots,D$.
 In the second stage, we train a separate neural network to approximate the posterior distribution of the copula parameters $\thetacop$, using the copula ``data'' $\bs{u}$ as the inputs, using estimates of the marginal model parameters estimated from the first stage.

+The proposed approach is designed for data with a fixed number of series \(D\) and a fixed time-series window length \(T\).
+The neural network for the marginal model maps a univariate time series of length \(T\) to an approximate posterior distribution for the marginal parameters.
+Hence, once trained for a given marginal specification and window length \(T\), the same neural network can be applied independently to any number of marginal time series.
+This makes the neural network for the marginal model reusable when additional financial assets are included, provided the marginal model and \(T\) remain unchanged.
+For the copula stage, however, the neural network maps the copula data from \(D\) series to an approximate posterior distribution for the copula parameters.
+Consequently, the copula network is specific to the chosen value of \(D\), as well as to the copula family and factor dimension.
+Handling a variable dimension \(D\) would require a more sophisticated neural network architecture.

 Sections \ref{sec:firststage} and \ref{sec:secondstage} discuss the neural approximation for the posterior distributions of marginal and copula parameters, respectively.
 Section \ref{sec:N-IFMalgorithm} gives the N-IFM algorithm.